sunfounder/pico-2w-kit/docs/source/pyproject/py_digital_bubble_level.rst

 7.12 Building a Digital Bubble Level
 ==========================================

-In this project, we'll create a **Digital Bubble Level** using the Raspberry Pi Pico 2w, an MPU6050 accelerometer and gyroscope module, and an 8x8 LED matrix display controlled by two 74HC595 shift registers.
+In this project, we'll create a **Digital Bubble Level** using the Raspberry Pi Pico 2 W, an MPU6050 accelerometer and gyroscope module, and an 8x8 LED matrix display controlled by two 74HC595 shift registers.
 This device functions similarly to a traditional spirit level, indicating the tilt of a surface.
 As you tilt the MPU6050, a "bubble" represented by LEDs on the matrix will move accordingly, allowing you to visualize the levelness of a surface.

 **Required Components**